3583Bytes/RestAV/README.md

 ## Running:

-Create a directory call Cert for a Volume that will hold our certificate and place your certificate in.
-Replace certificatepassword in the docker compose sample blow.
-Replace Certificate.pfx with the name of your pfx file.
+Create a directory called *Cert* for a volume that will hold our certificate and place your certificate in.
+Replace *certificatepassword* in the docker compose sample blow.
+Replace *Certificate.pfx* with the name of your pfx file.

 ```
 version: '3.4'